goofball222/unifi/README.md

 **NOTE:**
 **Alpine tags DO NOT contain any internal MongoDB binaries.
 You must connect them to an external Mongo DB container or other host instance.**

-**2022-09-08:**
-* Starting with v7.3.69 beta Java 11/OpenJDK 11 is required.
-Dockerfiles for 7.3 have been updated to reflect this.
-* Starting with v7.3.69 beta the controller has a constant non-fatal error if using a "full chain" / multi-cert pem custom certificate file imported:
-    ```bash
-    <ble-load-keystore> ERROR system - Unable to read certificate from the unifi chain.
-There are 3 certificates, but exactly 1 is expected
-    <ble-load-keystore> ERROR blebridge - unable to load local keystore for BLE bridge
-    ```
-    * Starting with this beta, design & documentation of the image for v7.3+ will switch to recommending importing only a single custom cert named "cert.pem"
-* No armv7 package available for OpenJDK11-jre in Alpine, max OpenJDK8-jre.
-Removing arch from build.
-If armv7 support is required use v7.2 and lower Alpine images.

-**2021-12-10:**
-* As of this date UniFi versions <= 6.5.53 may contain a version of log4j that is vulnerable to RCE - CVE-2021-44228 - https://github.com/advisories/GHSA-jfh8-c2jp-5v3q - https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-44228
-* Updated this container default JVM options to mitigate the issue via `-Dlog4j2.formatMsgNoLookups=true`, rebuilt dynamic tags for 6.5, 6.4, and 5.14 versions.
-Forced rebuild of static tag for 6.5.53 version.
-* Older static tags or non-updated usage should configure the ENV VAR `JVM_EXTRA_OPTS=-Dlog4j2.formatMsgNoLookups=true` in their docker run, docker-compose, etc. launch configuration.

-**2021-06-16:**
-* **GitHub actions build allows multi-architecture platforms:**
-* Latest/default tag Debian Buster image: linux/amd64
-* Alpine image: linux/amd64, linux/arm64, linux/arm/v7
-* New Ubuntu image: linux/amd64, linux/arm64
-* Multi-architechture images rebuilt back to 5.14 (non-static/tagged builds).
-* Targeting switch from Debian as latest/default to Ubuntu in the near future if no [issues](https://github.com/goofball222/unifi/issues) reported with it.
-Please test!

-**2020-10-25:**
-* Directory and tag structure was reworked to match UI community beta/official designations (no more unstable/testing/sc/stable)

 ---